ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 Update Procedure requires resolving and installing any dependencies indicated in the manifest, which may take some time, and the Success or Error message is generated only after completing the Update Procedure.

+### Handling a QueryRequest Message

+When a QueryRequest message is received, it is processed as follows.

+If the TEEP Agent requires attesting the TAM and the QueryRequest message did not contain an attestation-payload, the TEEP Agent MUST send an Error Message with the error code ERR_ATTESTATION_REQUIRED supplying the supported-freshness-mechanisms and challenge if needed.
+Otherwise, processing continues as follows.

+If the TEEP Agent requires attesting the TAM and the QueryRequest message did contain an an attestation-payload, the TEEP Agent checks whether it contains Evidence or an Attestation Result by inspecting the attestation-payload-format parameter.
+The media type defined in {{eat}} indicates an Attestation Result, though future extensions might also indicate other Attestation Result formats in the future.
+Any other unrecognized value indicates Evidence.
+If it contains an Attestation Result, processing continues as in
+{{attestation-result-agent}}.

+If the QueryRequest is instead determined to contain Evidence, the TEEP Agent passes the Evidence (via some mechanism out of scope of this document) to an attestation Verifier (see {{RFC9334}}) to determine whether the TAM is in a trustworthy state.
+Once the TEEP Agent receives an Attestation Result from the Verifier, processing continues as in {{attestation-result-agent}}.

+Once the Attestation Result is handled, or if the TEEP Agent does not require attesting the TAM, the Agent responds with a
+QueryResponse message if all fields were understood, or an Error message if any error was encountered.

+#### Handling an Attestation Result {#attestation-result-agent}

+The Attestation Result must first be validated as follows:

+1. Verify that the Attestation Result was signed by a Verifier that the TEEP Agent trusts.
+2. Verify that the Attestation Result contains a "cnf" claim (as defined in Section 3.1 of {{RFC8747}}) where the key ID is the hash of the TAM public key used to verify the signature on the TEEP message, and the hash is computed using the Digest Algorithm specified by one of the SUIT profiles supported by the TEEP Agent (SHA-256 for the ones mandated in this document).

+   See Sections 3.4 and 6 of {{RFC8747}} for more discussion.

 # Cipher Suites {#ciphersuite}